home-assistant/developers.home-assistant/docs/creating_component_index.md

 }
 ```

-After creating the file structure, restart Home Assistant to make the new integration available, add `hello_state:` to your `configuration.yaml` file to enable it, and restart Home Assistant again to load it.
+After creating the file structure, restart Home Assistant to make your new integration available.
+Next, add `hello_state:` to your `configuration.yaml` file to enable it, and restart Home Assistant again to load it.
+You should see a message in the log indicating that the integration was loaded and a new entity called `hello_state.world`.

 ## What the scaffold offers